 The term “frappé” has been around for a couple of decades now—stemming from the trademarked name “Frappuccino®” that coffee leader Starbucks uses to categorize their line of blended drinks.
 But the coffee-free superfood iterations of the frappé are quite new to the scene.
 Ranging from the deliciously basic matcha frappé to the uber-trendy “unicorn” frappé, these fresh beverages are available in a slew of colors and flavors that lure your taste buds as quickly as they garner Instagram likes.
-While this next generation of healthier drinks is starting to make its way into mainstream coffee shops, you can easily recreate your own blended magic at home!
+While this generation of healthier drinks is still highly sought-after in mainstream coffee shops, you can easily recreate your own blended magic at home!
 Plus, making your own frappé ensures you can control the quality of ingredients and sugar content.
 While the recipes are flexible, here are the best ways to create your ideal frosty drink.

 Mastering the Base Ingredients

 Keep in mind that frappés are essentially a borderline milkshake, so you'll want to start with a creamy base.
 While ingredients like almond milk or cashew milk will do the trick (opt for sugar-free varieties), you'll get a much better result using a liquid with a higher fat content, like canned coconut cream or a blended cashew cream (use a 1:3 nut-to-water ratio).
 You'll also want to think about a sweetener, as frappés are usually fairly sweet!
 Some of the best options include stevia, monk fruit, coconut sugar and maple syrup.
 You’ll also want to have some ice handy—about 1-2 times the amount of liquid that you're using.